PimOps/pimkamphuis.com/readme.md

  - wanted the website to load fast all over the world (with good GTmetrix and Google PageSpeed Insights scores)
  - wanted to be able to edit the website easily and quickly from any device with automatic versioning

-How did I do it?
+How did succeed?

 ## Clean, mobile friendly website with minimal design efforts
-I found the [bootstrap framework](https://getbootstrap.com/) suitable for this job, created a .html file in VScode and linked to the bootstrap stylesheet in the header of my page.
+I found the [bootstrap framework](https://getbootstrap.com/) suitable for this job, created a index.html file in VScode and linked to the bootstrap stylesheet in the header of my page.

 ## Don't pay a premium for a domain regisration
 [Cloudflare](https://cloudflare.com) offers domain name registration at great value.
 They claim "You pay what we pay — you won’t find better value." and I tend to believe them.
 At the time of writing, registering a .com domain at Cloudflare sets you back $8.57 a year.